Join me!

 wood burned coasters

-FAQ About Christmas Tree Care
+Frequently Asked Questions About Christmas Tree Care

 You may have seen advertisements for Christmas tree food or other homemade recipes to help keep your tree fresh.
 But don’t add anything to your water!
-Additives such as bleach, aspirin, sugar, or anything advertise for Christmas trees are completely unnecessary.
+Additives such as bleach, aspirin, sugar, or anything advertised for Christmas trees are completely unnecessary.
 In fact, some may harm the tree.
 Just plain water is all your tree needs to make it through the holiday season.

 Besides lots and lots (and lots) of watering, don’t let your tree get too hot.
 Consider lowering the temperature of the room your tree will call home.
 This may mean placing it in a room you don’t spend too much time in.
-Keep it away from all heating sources such as fireplaces, heating vents, and direct sunlight.
+Keep it away from all heating sources, such as fireplaces, heating vents, and direct sunlight.

-If your home is naturally very dry, consider adding a humidifier to the room to help prevent your tree from drying out.
+If your home is naturally dry, consider adding a humidifier to the room to help prevent your tree from drying out.

 If you’re checking the water levels and notice it’s not changing, your tree is likely not drinking any water.
 This means you will need to make another fresh cut.
 When you cut a tree, resin seeps out and can block the pores that intake water.

-Is it Normal for Needles to Fall Out of the Christmas Tree?
+Is it normal for needles to fall out of the Christmas tree?

 A Christmas tree will naturally drop needles throughout the holidays.
-But if you notice it’s dropping a TON, then your tree is dried out.
+But if you notice it’s dropping a TON, your tree is dried out.
 Water well and keep it away from heat to prevent needle loss.

 When choosing a Christmas tree, make sure it’s fresh.
 Fresh trees should only lose a couple of needles when you pull along the branches.
-You can also tap the tree on the ground if it’s not too big and see how many needles fall off.
+You can tap the tree on the ground if it’s not too big and see how many needles fall off.

 best type of christmas tree

-Can You Overwater a Christmas Tree?
+Can you overwinter a Christmas tree?

 Christmas trees can last 6-8 hours without water before they will begin to dry out.
 While transporting, keep the surface of the fresh-cut clean and avoid any damage.